TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 - A business event is created per event.
 You get two business events if you do two confirmations for the same purchase order.
 And the sequence of delivering these events is not guaranteed.
 For documents that can't be modified after the export(e.g. Invoices), this difference is probably not critical, but in case exporting some documents that can be modified, you need to make sure that the consuming side [can handle](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/business-events/home-page#idempotency) the message sequence correctly in case a business event usage, that may add some complexity.
 In External integration, the Export log is unique per document, so only one record will be created/updated.
 And the consumer can just take the last message.
 - The Business event export procedure is universal and not linked to the document.
 The External Integration export class should implement the export method.
 This can be useful when processing the response, e.g. in our case we can to link our PO with the external PO.

+## Integration setup and validation

+In this section I describe how to setup this integration scenario

 ### Connection types

-The first form to setup an SFTP connection is **External integration – Connection types**.
+The first form to set up a Web service connection is **External integration – Connection types**.

-It requires the hostname and user/password credentials to access this host.
+It requires the hostname and allows specify user/password credentials to access this host(in our case they will be empty)

 ![Connection types](ConnectionTypes.png)